 How long does it take for a criminal background check to come back?

-The answer can vary depending on: 1) how many steps are involved with the criminal check, 2) which criminal records reports are being ordered, and 3) whether the process involves any international searches.
+In most employment settings, the term “background check” actually means “criminal history check.”
+As such, when people ask how long background checks take, they are referring to criminal checks.
+The answer can vary depending on 1) how many steps are involved with the criminal check, 2) which criminal background reports are being ordered, and 3) whether the process involves any international searches.

-At backgroundchecks.com, searches of our proprietary multijurisdictional database, US OneSEARCH, can return results instantly.
-For information not stored in our electronic database, we can typically return reports in 1-3 business days.
-This timeframe applies to county-level criminal searches, state-level criminal searches, andfederal-level criminal searches.
-State-level criminal checks see the most variation, with some states taking one business day and others several weeks for processing.
+At backgroundchecks.com, searches of our multijurisdictional database US OneSEARCH can return results instantly.
+For information not stored in our electronic database, we can typically return background check reports in 1-3 business days.
+This timeframe applies to county-level criminal searches, state-level criminal searches, and federal-level criminal searches.
+State-level criminal searches see the most variation, with some states taking one business day and others taking several weeks for processing.

-If there are extra steps to the criminal vetting process, the total wait time will increase.
+If there are extra steps to the criminal screening process, the total wait time will extend.
 For instance, some employers like to do alias and address history searches before ordering other criminal reports.
-These details can help employers decide which states or counties to target with their checks.
+This information can help employers decide which states or counties to target with their checks.
 At backgroundchecks.com, we offer instant searches for identities and addresses called US AliasSEARCH and US OneTRACE.
-After obtaining the results, it’s up to the employer to review them and strategize a background check plan.
+Once the results have been returned, it’s up to the employer to review them and strategize a background check plan.

 The biggest wildcard for criminal check turnaround time is international status.
 If the employer needs to conduct international criminal history checks, you can generally add two or three weeks to the timeframe.

 Criminal background checks don’t represent the only vetting step employers complete.
 Depending on the employer, a background check process may include credit checks, driving history checks, civil court searches, verifications, and bankruptcy searches.
 How long does it take to get these background checks back?